vendrcontrib/vendr-reviews/README.md

 # Vendr Product Reviews :star:

+Product Reviews for Vendr, the eCommerce package for Umbrao v8+

 Basic functionality to view and manage reviews in Vendr.

 Insert the following partial on the product page: